Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Kakapo Recovery Program, established in 1995, is a partnership between the New Zealand Department of Conservation and the Ngai Tahu Maori tribe.
 Volunteers monitor and protect nests, providing a safe environment for the birds to live in.
 Some Kakapos are also rescued in emergency situations, such as when they become stuck in mud or when their feet get caught in trees.

-Ms Vercoe said the surge in kakapo numbers this year was largely due to the abundance of fruit on the rimu tree, along with the success of artificial insemination.
-Specifically, eight chicks were born from this method, compared to only five in the entire decade before 2019.
+Ms Vercoe said the surge in kakapo numbers this year was largely due to a bountiful harvest of rimu fruit, combined with the success of artificial insemination.
+Eight chicks have been born from this method, compared to just five in the decade before 2019.

 Kakapo parrots mate very infrequently, sometimes up to once every 2 years.

 A study published on August 29, 2023 in the journal "Nature Ecology & Evolution" revealed that scientists sequenced the genomes of 169 Kakapo parrots, nearly the entire population of the species.
-The research began in 2018 and the results showed: Analyzing the parrot's DNA gives scientists a better understanding of the causes of the Kakapo's decline.
+The research began in 2018 and the results showed: Analyzing the parrot's DNA gives scientists a clearer view of the causes of the decline in Kakapo numbers.
 Specifically, the study pointed to genetic traits that could make the parrot vulnerable, such as problems with disease resistance and reproductive difficulties.

 Thuy Linh (Synthesis)